Vyral/Ty-Leon-Guerrero-blog/_posts/2016-12-15-what-will-the-2017-market-look-like.md

 {% include pullquote.html %}

 Lastly, **availability for mortgage credit will shift** in 2017.
-According to the next chart, you can see that we are at an all time low of availability for mortgage credit, but there has been a lot of talk about deregulation and new mortgage products coming on the market.
+According to the next chart, you can see that we are at an all-time low of availability for mortgage credit, but there has been a lot of talk about deregulation and new mortgage products coming on the market.
 Make sure you watch for those.

 Again, no one has a crystal ball.
 For a free personalized valuation on your property, or for any other real estate needs, please reach out to us.
-We would be happy help!
+We would be happy to help!